 Water quantity data only at this stage

-Water quantity data is being piloted because the data is operational and non-personal.
+Water quantity data was piloted because the data is operational and non-personal.
 Additionally, water quantity data was already standardised in real-time for the Land, Air, Water Aotearoa (LAWA) website in 2015, making it easier than other domains to test in a shared infrastructure.

-e-IDI was funded just for a proof of concept and a business case, not for a pilot and for rolling out an operational system – though it’s clear that the concept of moving the natural resource system from manual data preparation and transfer, to direct digital search and access has been proven.
+The e-IDI was funded just for a proof of concept, not for a pilot and for rolling out an operational system across the sector.

-The Ministry for the Environment project lead ran workshops with ALGIM in early November to share what was learnt from the proof of concept.
-It will consider recommendations from the project and go forward from there.
+The Ministry for the Environment and Horizon's Regional Council ran workshops from early November 2017 to share what was learnt from the proof of concept.

 Reports and other outputs